Close

 It is important to note that s.1 (2) of the Professional Misconduct regulation (O. Reg.
 753/93) states that it is an act of professional misconduct if a Respiratory Therapist is found to be: Contravening a standard of practice of the profession or a published standard of the CRTO, or failing to maintain the standard of practice of the profession.

-Development of the Standards of Practice in 2017
+Development and Revision of the Standards of Practice

 It is important to note that employers may have policies in place that relate to specific Standards.
 If an employer’s policies are more restrictive than the CRTO’s expectations, the RT must abide by the employer’s policies.
 Where an employer’s policies are more permissive than those of the CRTO, the RT must adhere to the CRTO’s requirements.

-Standards of Practice serve a variety of purposes to different stakeholder groups as outlined in Table 1.
+Standards of Practice serve a variety of purposes to different system partner groups, as outlined in Table 1.

 Table1.
-Purpose of Standards of Practice According to Stakeholder Group
+Purpose of Standards of Practice According to System Partner Group

 Assumptions